Earnoo/ML4022KNTU/Mini project 2/README.md

 - Python 3.6 or later

 This project showcases the application of various machine learning techniques and models across different datasets, highlighting the importance of data preprocessing, model selection, and performance evaluation.

+## Usage

+To use the code in this repository, follow these steps:

+1. Clone the repository.
+2. Install the required dependencies.
+3. Run the provided scripts to reproduce the results.

+## License

+This project is licensed under the MIT License.